lenraven/BindPropertyExceptionSample/README.md

-# BindPropertyExceptionSample
+# Sample project

-Sample for a dotnet issue.
+Sample project for issue in dotnet configuration binder, when a readonly property getter throw an exception during the binding.